 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each is carefully screened by AFS staff and volunteers.
 While each family is highly regarded by their neighbors, host family situations and accommodations vary, and each provides a unique experience for each student.
 Host communities exist through the presence of a strong support network, with a local volunteer, staff member, or "liaison" available to each student.

-Students will attend a public or private school.
+Students will attend private schools.
 The primary language of instruction will be Turkish.
 School typically runs Monday to Friday, and uniforms are customary.
 Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as drama, music, and sports.

 For more information, visit the CIA World Factbook.

 Students may have the opportunity to take part in various activities to increase their interaction with local peers in Turkey.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

 - Meeting with the Public Affairs Section of the U.S. Embassy;